insightsquotient/covid19-publicdata/README.md

 # COVID-19 Data Repository by InsightsQuotient at UST Global
 IQ team is curating the different publicly available datasets and making it available through dashboards and APIs.
-Below are the different considerations and actions, we applied to curate the data.
+Following are the different considerations to curate the data and to visualize the data.

 **Visual Dashboards:**
 1. [Primary Dashboard](https://covid19live.insightsquotient.com/#/dashboard)